-Many a BMX rider will have day-dreamed about having a practice pump track built right outside their door or in the back garden.
+Many BMX riders will have daydreamed about having a practice pump track built outside their door or in the back garden.

-Clark & Kent Contractors are the experts at pump track building, having completed scores of projects across the UK from small budget pump track builds to major circuits.
+Clark & Kent Contractors are the acknowledged experts at pump track building, having completed scores of projects across the UK, from small-budget pump track builds to major circuits.

 Former BMX world champion Marco Dell'isola called in Clark & Kent to make his private backyard pump track in Stoke-on-Trent.